forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 ## Deployment

-When you hit the Save button, Forestry will create a commit and push it back to your source repo.
-If you already have an automated build and deploy process connected to your repository, your site will deploy when content is updated.

-We recommend using some time to research the different hosting options for static sites to find the one that fits your needs best (e.g. [Netlify](https://netlify.com), [Circle CI](https://circleci.com), [GitHub Pages](https://pages.github.com/), [Zeit](https://zeit.co/) or [AWS S3](/docs/hosting/s3-cloudfront-stack/)).
+We recommend using some time to research the different [hosting options](/docs/hosting/) for static sites to find the one that fits your needs best.

 **Additional Resources:**

 * Automate deployment with [Circle CI](https://forestry.io/blog/automate-deploy-w-circle-ci/)
-* Set up a static site hosting stack on [AWS with CloudFormation](/docs/hosting/s3-cloudfront-stack/)
 * Integrate Forestry with other providers via [Webhooks](/docs/hosting/webhooks/)

 ***